Springfield Park (Wigan): Rugby League

-Wigan Rugby League team became sub-tenants of Springfield Park (which they shared with Wigan United who had playing preference) playing their first game there on 14 September 1901.
+Wigan RLFC were briefly sub-tenants of Springfield Park (which they shared with Wigan United who had playing preference) playing their first game there on 14 September 1901.
 A crowd of 4,123 saw them beat Morecambe 12–0.
-Wigan rugby league team's record crowd at Springfield was 10,111 when they beat Widnes on 19 March 1902.
-The last game was on 28 April 1902 when Wigan beat the Rest of Lancashire Senior Competition.
+The club's record crowd at Springfield was 10,111, a victory over Widnes on 19 March 1902.
+The last game was on 28 April 1902 when Wigan beat a Rest of Lancashire Senior Competition representative team.
 Wigan then moved to Central Park.

-The only other rugby league team to play at the ground was Springfield Borough who played at Springfield Park for one season in 1987–88.
-A continuation of Springfield Borough still play under the guise of Blackpool Panthers in League 1.
+Springfield Borough played at Springfield Park for a single season.
+Renamed from Blackpool Borough and relocated after their Borough Park home closed in 1987, the club finished fourth in the second division before more changes, becoming Chorley Borough at Victory Park in 1988.

 Cycling

 The concrete cycle track featured a home straight 29 ft wide, while the banking was 24 ft wide, rising 7 ft.
 It was used regularly for competitions; local racing cyclists who raced there included Benjamin Jones, who competed in the 1908 London Olympic Games winning two gold medals.